Library of the Russian Academy of Sciences

 The Library of the Russian Academy of Sciences (Библиотека Российской академии наук (БАН)) is a large state-owned Russian library based in Saint Petersburg on Vasilievsky Island and open to employees of institutions of the Russian Academy of Sciences and scholars with higher education.
 It is a part of the academy and includes, besides the central collection, the library collections housed by specialized academic institutions in Saint Petersburg and other cities.

 The library was founded in Saint Petersburg by a decree of Peter I in 1714 and subsequently included into the structure of the St. Petersburg Academy of Sciences.
 Since 1747 all academic institutions and since 1783 all publishers in the country have been legally obliged to provide the library with a free copy of each published item.

-In 1728-1924 its collections were stored in the building of Kunstkamera, with which it had formed a single academic institution until 1803.
-In the 1920s the library received many items confiscated during nationalization in Soviet Russia.

 In 1924-1925 the collections were transferred to the new building built for the library in 1914 and occupied by a military hospital during the First World War.
 During the siege of Leningrad in 1941-1944 the collections stayed in the besieged city and the library was open.

 On February 15, 1988, the library suffered the most catastrophic fire in its history which destroyed or damaged a considerable part of the collections,it had destroyed 298.000 books of the total 12 million housed,two to three million more were damaged by heat and smoke.
 734,465 copies volumes initially became damp due to firefighting foam.
 Many of the lost volumes were part of the Baer Collection of foreign scientific works: 152.000 were lost.
 The rest 146.000 were Russian books, many of them early scientific and medical books from the 17th, 18th, and 19th centuries.